apache/mynewt-documentation/docs/chapter1/project1.md

 	        compiler: sim
 	        name: sim_test

-4. Configure newt to use the gnu build tools native to linux.
-Replace ~/dev/larva/compiler/sim/compiler.yml with the linux-compiler.yml file:
+4. Configure newt to use the gnu build tools native to OS X or linux.
+In order for sim to work properly, it needs to be using 32-bit gcc (gcc-5).
+Replace
+~/dev/larva/compiler/sim/compiler.yml with the compiler/sim/osx-compiler.yml or linux-compiler.yml file, depending on the system.

+    For a Mac OS X environment:

+        $ cp compiler/sim/osx-compiler.yml compiler/sim/compiler.yml

+    For a Linux machine:

         $ cp compiler/sim/linux-compiler.yml compiler/sim/compiler.yml

 5. Next, create (hatch!) the eggs for this project using the newt tool - basically, build the packages for it.
 You can specify the VERBOSE option if you want to see the gory details.